2php/RFSoC_Controller/readme.txt

 RFSoC Controller for the Marandi Group.
-Journal paper and doccumentation will be uploaded by the end of August.
+Please see the readme and report file for more information.